kruizer23/filespector/README.md

 # FileSpector
-FileSpector is a GUI tool for quickly finding all text occurences in multiple files in a directory, matching a specific file extension pattern.
+FileSpector is a GUI tool for quickly finding all text occurrences in multiple files in a directory, matching a specific file extension pattern.
 It is developed for GNU/Linux systems.
 Its focus is on simplicity and easy-of-use, as opposed to feature-rich.

 ## Status